Illinois 88, Indiana State 62

-Illinois 88, Indiana State 62: Rayvonte Rice recorded 21 points, seven rebounds and a career-high six steals as the Fighting Illini routed the Sycamores in the semifinals of the Las Vegas Invitational.
+Illinois 88, Indiana State 62: Rayvonte Rice recorded 21 points, seven rebounds and a tied a career high with five steals as the Fighting Illini routed the Sycamores in the semifinals of the Las Vegas Invitational.

-Malcolm Hill contributed 19 points and eight rebounds for Illinois (5-0), which faces Baylor or Memphis in Friday’s championship game.
-The Illini’s Aaron Cosby added 10 points, seven rebounds and four assists while Nnanna Egwu scored all 10 of his points in the first half.
+Malcolm Hill contributed a career-high 17 points and eight rebounds for Illinois (5-0), which faces Baylor in Friday’s championship game.
+The Illini’s Aaron Cosby added 10 points, eight rebounds and four assists while Nnanna Egwu scored all 10 of his points in the first half.

-Illinois, which entered the game leading the country in scoring at 97.5 points per game, also turned in a strong defensive performance with 16 steals.
-Grant Prusator scored a career-high 17 points for Indiana State (3-2), which meets the Baylor-Memphis loser in Friday’s consolation contest.
+Illinois, which entered the game leading the country in scoring at 97.5 points per game, also turned in a strong defensive performance with 15 steals.
+Grant Prusator scored a career-high 17 points for Indiana State (3-2), which meets Memphis in Friday’s consolation contest.

 Illinois made its first five shots from the field while racing to a 12-3 lead and unleashed an 18-2 run - highlighted by a pair of Egwu 3-pointers - to move ahead 30-8 in less than 12 minutes.
 The Illini led by as many as 25 before settling for a 41-20 advantage at the break as Egwu made all four of his shots from the field.

-Note: (Updated: UPDATES opponents in graphs 2 and 3 CORRECTS steals in lede CORRECTS Hill points and Cosby rebounds in graph 2 CORRECTS steals in graph 3)